BlueMap-Minecraft/BlueMapWiki/wiki/webserver/ExternalWebserversFile.md

 </Directory>

 # OPTIONAL:
-# Proxy requests to the live data interface to bluemaps integrated webserver
+# Proxy requests for live data to the bluemaps integrated webserver.
+# If you have multiple servers you will need to proxy each map-id to the correct server.
 ProxyPreserveHost On
 ProxyPassMatch ^/(maps/[^/]*/live/.*) http://127.0.0.1:8100/$1
 ```